AbhijeetKrMishra2/Recipe-Finder-Application/README.md

 script.js

 # Usage
-To use the Foody App, follow these steps:
+To use the Recipe-Finder-Application App, follow these steps:

 Open the index.html file in a web browser.
 Enter a meal name in the search box to search for meals.